 EUR-Lex / European Union · Adds DEHP/BBP/DBP/DIBP to RoHS Annex II and states application timeline for the expanded restricted-substance list.

-Grouped by decision intent and includes explicit alias coverage for "24v electric motor with gearbox", "24 volt dc motor with gearbox", "24v dc motor gearbox", "24v dc motor and gearbox", "24v dc motor with gearbox india", and "24v dc gearbox motor 500:1 small size".
+Grouped by decision intent and includes explicit alias coverage for "24v motor with gearbox", "24v motor gearbox", "24v electric motor with gearbox", "24 volt dc motor with gearbox", "24v dc motor gearbox", "24v dc motor and gearbox", "24v dc motor with gearbox india", and "24v dc gearbox motor 500:1 small size".

 Use this page to decide architecture direction fast, then close risk with supplier thermal/backlash evidence before PO.